wp-plugins/microblog-poster/readme.txt

 3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.5.2 (18-05-2015) =
+- FriendFeed was shut down so we're removing it from our list of supported networks.
+- Urgent Linkedin API changes.
+Auto posting to groups isn't available anymore.

 = 1.5.1 (11-05-2015) =
 - Removed obsolete scope parameter for facebook authorization.